 valrikat@gmail.com

-Art of Survival – gala premiere at PAFA + links to trailer & local PBS radio's online report
+Art of Survival – gala premiere at PAFA + links to trailer & PBS article

 Watch the trailer